Absorption properties of stochastic equations with H\"older diffusion coefficients: General Theory

 \subsection{Stationary and quasi-stationary solutions}

 We are now interested in identifying possible stationary solutions.
 We already mentioned that the null stochastic process (distributed as a Dirac delta measure at $0$) is always a stationary solution of the system.
 Moreover, for $\alpha<1$, we have shown that the process is almost surely absorbed at zero in finite time.
 This property prevents from the existence of any stationary solution, and as far as the permanent dynamics is concerned, it is perfectly characterized by the absorption property.
 In order to further describe the behavior of the solutions, one may wonder how the solutions that did not yet reach zero are distributed.
-Stationary solutions of the process conditioned on never hitting zero are called quasi-stationary distributions.
-In the case $\gamma(x)=\sigma \vert x \vert^{\alpha}$ with $\alpha<3/4$, we can show that there exists a quasi-stationary distribution that attracts exponentially fast the conditioned process.
-In detail, we have: \begin{proposition} Let us assume that $\nu>0$, $g$ is differentiable, $g'$ is bounded at zero and smaller than $C x^{2\beta}$ for some $C\in\R$ at infinity, that assumptions~\ref{assumption:H1}-\ref{assumption:H6} hold and $\alpha\in[1/2,3/4)$.
+Stationary solutions of the process conditioned on never hitting zero are called quasi-stationary distributions: \begin{definition} {A quasi-stationary distribution $p$ for the process $(x_t)_{t\geq 0}$ is a probability measure supported on $\mathcal{I}=(0,\infty)$ or $(-\infty,0)$ satisfying, for $x_0\stackrel{\textrm{law}}{=} p$ and all $t\geq 0$

+} \end{definition} In the case $\gamma(x)=\sigma \vert x \vert^{\alpha}$ with $\alpha<3/4$, we can show that there exists a quasi-stationary distribution that attracts exponentially fast the conditioned process.
+In detail, we have: \begin{proposition} Let us assume that $\nu>0$, $g$ is differentiable, $g'$ is bounded at zero and smaller than $C x^{2\beta}$ for some $C\in\R$ at infinity, that assumptions~\ref{assumption:H1}-\ref{assumption:H5} hold and $\alpha\in[1/2,3/4)$.
 The process conditioned on never reaching zero and with a bounded initial distribution converges exponentially fast towards a probability measure $p_{\pm}$ for any positive (resp. negative) initial condition.
 These are called quasi-stationary solutions, or Yaglom limit. \end{proposition} \begin{proof} We apply a result due to Cattiaux and collaborators~\cite{cattiaux-collet-etal:09} in the domain of diffusion models in population dynamics.
-In their article, they prove consider a diffusion of type:
+In their article, they consider a diffusion of type:

 under a few conditions on $q$.
 Our problem can be brought to their framework changing variables and considering: $X_t=x_t^{1-\alpha}/(\sigma(1-\alpha))$.
 It\^o's formula allows putting our equations in that form, with